 The trek was unbelievable!!!
 The best hike I've done.
 We had a world class guide who was very informative and took care to make sure everyone was OK and spent time to really answer people’s questions.

-Sarah November 2015
+Travelled: November 2015

 We had a very good time, beautiful park, nature absolutely great, transport there and back, all very well organised.
 We'd like to come back next year!

-Marcel May 2014
+Travelled: May 2014